omarashzeinhom/agshield-adult-gambling-websites-shield./README.md

 # Block Adult and Gambing Websites v1.0 🛡️
 ---------
-🛡️ Is a script available for Windows Mac and Linux Designed to block Access to Adult Industry Websites Utilizing /etc/hosts & /etc/resolv.conf files ..
+🛡️ Its a .bat script available for Windows , and .sh script for Mac and Linux Designed to block Access to Adult Industry Websites Utilizing /etc/hosts & /etc/resolv.conf files .. aswell as DNS Servers of Your Choice

 #Original Files Warning
 This script is not responsible for any loss of data or any errors or related erros in the network of the UNIX Machine